Hexcede/ClassUtil/README.md

 2. Locate and require the module

 ## Usage
-Your class should use something like the following: `return ClassUtil:Class(MyClass)`.
-This creates a `.new` function for the supplied class.
-Your class *must* contain a `:Constructor` method and it must be defined *before* `:Class` is called in order for `.new` to work.
+Your class must use the following: `ClassUtil:Class(MyClass, [ParentClass])`.
+This creates a `.new` function for the supplied (or new combo) class.
+Your class *must* contain a `:Constructor()` method and it must be defined *before* `ClassUtil:Class()` is called in order for `.new` to work.
 The self argument of the Constructor function is the newly instantiated object (see below).
-The main arguments are passed from `.new`.
+The rest of the function arguments are passed from `.new` to the constructor function.

+To create
 ```lua
 local MyParentClass = {}
 function MyParentClass:MyMethod(...)